1912 VPI Gobblers football team

 The 1912 VPI Gobblers football team represented Virginia Agricultural and Mechanical College and Polytechnic Institute in the 1912 college football season.
 The team was led by their head coach Branch Bocock and finished with a record of five wins and four losses (5–4).

+Rules

+The 1912 college football season was the first season of the modern era of college football, as the NCAA implemented changes to increase scoring: